Clients struggling to share access to their

 â

-2. Select the Business Profile group you want to invite.Â
+Step 2: Select the Business Profile group you want to invite.Â

 â

-If youâre an agency or freelancer who needs to get access to someone's Google Business Profile, there are two options to do so.
-We'll start with the manual method of requesting access, followed by the automated (scalable) method in Part 3.
+If youâre an agency or freelancer who needs access to a clientâs Google Business Profile, there are two main ways to do it.

 or